Thailand Traffic, Roads & Highways:

 October

-• Wild flowers at Pha Taem National Park in Khong Chiam district of Ubon Ratchathani.
+• Wildflowers at Pha Taem National Park in the Khong Chiam district of Ubon Ratchathani.

 November

-• Sunflowers / Tung Dok Bua Tong bloom in Mae Hong Son province, mainly at Mae U Khor, but also at Mae Ho near Mae Sarieng.
+• Sunflowers / Tung Dok Bua Tong bloom in Mae Hong Son province, mainly at Mae U Khor and Mae Ho near Mae Sarieng.
 Hua Mae Kham in Chiang Rai province also has a combined sunflower & hill tribe festival.

 • Desert Cacti bloom at the Nong Nooch Tropical Garden in Chon Buri.